Resilience basins of complex systems: an application to prosumer impacts on power grids: Introduction

-Similarly, existing resilience measures tend to focus on \emph{how well} the system can respond to a specific adverse influence, evaluating for example the recovery speed.
+Similarly, existing resilience measures tend to focus on \emph{how well} the system can respond to a specific adverse influence, evaluating, for example, the recovery speed.
 Instead, our resilience measurement framework quantifies \emph{how often} or \emph{how likely} the system's response is \emph{good enough}, considering all possible influences.
 We call the set of influences that the system can cope with its \emph{resilience basin}.\\

-One relevant example of complex systems are networks, particularly infrastructure networks such as power grids.
-Several authors have studied the resilience of diverse types of networks, e.g., computer networks \parencite{najjar1990network}, communication networks \parencite{smith2011network}, or collaboration networks \parencite{liu2011attack}, to mention just a few, and also somewhat more generally for flow networks \parencite{kaiser2021topological}.
-Also, the resilience of power grids has already being studied extensively, typically regarding extreme weather events or other external influences such as cyber-attacks \parencite{bie, jufri, braun2020blackouts, schafer2018dynamically}.
-However, the concept of power grid resilience is also useful in the context of the necessary shift towards renewable energies, for example the German Energiewende.
+One relevant example of complex systems is networks, particularly infrastructure networks such as power grids.
+Several authors have studied the resilience of diverse types of networks, e.g., computer networks \citep{najjar1990network}, communication networks \citep{smith2011network}, or collaboration networks \citep{liu2011attack}, to mention just a few, and also somewhat more generally flow networks \citep{kaiser2021topological}.
+Also, the resilience of power grids has already being studied extensively, typically regarding extreme weather events or other external influences such as cyber-attacks \citep{bie, jufri, braun2020blackouts, schafer2018dynamically}.
+However, the concept of power grid resilience is also useful in the context of the necessary shift toward renewable energies, for example the German Energiewende.
 Generally speaking, the study of resilience does not have to (and we argue, it should not) be applied exclusively to uncontrollable, external threats to a system.
 Instead, it is also sensible for examining detrimental side effects of intentional processes.\\

-This paper is structured as follows: In section \ref{sec_definitions}, we clarify the terminology regarding resilience that we use throughout the paper, and we define our resilience measurement framework.
-In section \ref{sec_application}, we describe the exemplary power grid model and explain how we applied our measurement framework to it.
-In sections \ref{sec_results} and \ref{sec_discussion}, we analyze and discuss the results of the exemplary application.
-Finally, the paper ends with our conclusion in section \ref{sec_conclusion}.
+This paper is structured as follows: In Sec. \ref{sec:definitions}, we clarify the terminology regarding resilience that we use throughout the paper, and we define our resilience measurement framework.
+In Sec. \ref{sec:application_node}, we apply our framework to the well-known simple dynamical system of a single power grid node, demonstrating its relation to basin stability.
+In Sec. \ref{sec:application_grid}, we then introduce a more complex, time-discrete probabilistic power grid model and explain how we apply our measurement framework to it.
+In Secs. \ref{sec:results} and \ref{sec:discussion}, we analyze and discuss the results of the exemplary applications.
+Finally, the paper ends with our conclusion in Sec. \ref{sec:conclusion}.